 Information on the adverse effects of ARVs is outlined in several tables in the guidelines.
 Table 14 provides clinicians with a list of the most common and/or severe ARV-associated adverse events for each drug class.
 The most common adverse effects of individual ARV agents are summarized in Appendix B, Tables 1–6.

 Switching Antiretroviral Therapy Because of Adverse Effects

-Switching from an effective ARV regimen to a new regimen must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
+Switching from an effective ARV regimen (or agent) to a new regimen (or agent) must be done carefully and only when the potential benefits of the change outweigh the potential complications of altering treatment.
 The fundamental principle of regimen switching is to maintain viral suppression.
-When selecting a new agent or regimen, providers should be aware that resistance mutations selected for, regardless of whether previously or currently identified by genotypic resistance testing, are archived in HIV reservoirs, and even if absent from subsequent resistance test results, may reappear under selective pressure.
+When selecting a new agent or regimen, providers should be aware that resistance mutations selected for, regardless of whether previously or currently identified by genotypic resistance testing, are archived in HIV reservoirs.
+Even if resistance mutations are absent from subsequent resistance test results, they may reappear under selective pressure.
 It is critical that providers review the following before implementing any treatment switch:

 - The patient’s medical and complete ARV history, including prior virologic responses to ART;

 - Viral tropism (if maraviroc [MVC] is being considered);